vuejs/v2.vuejs.org/source/guide/events.md

 })
 ```

-One thing to note is that internally, Vue.js uses event delegation for all `v-on` handlers.
-Vue.js ensures that `event.stopPropagation()` and `event.preventDefault()` will work like normal listeners, but `event.currentTarget` will always point to the ViewModel's root element.
-In cases where `event.target` is a childNode of the actual element that the `v-on` directive is bound to, the element with `v-on` will be available as `event.delegationTarget`.

 ## Invoke Handler with Expression

 `targetVM` could be useful when `v-on` is used with `v-repeat`, since the latter creates a lot of child ViewModels.
 However, it is often more convenient to use an invocation expression passing in `this`, which equals the current context ViewModel: